-When a student reaches nine or more absences from a class during a semester, an attendance conference with the Dean of Attendance, student, and parent/guardian will be held.
-Once a student reaches twelve or more absences in a semester, a doctor's note may be required to excuse further absences.
+When a student reaches nine or more absences within a year, an attendance conference with the Dean of Attendance, student, and parent/guardian will be held and a doctor's note or other official documentation validating the excused absence may be required to excuse further absences for the remainder of the year.
+Once a student reaches twelve or more absences in a school year, a contract will be issued.